-A provisional license is the next stage for the Rookie Driver Graduated Licensing System process.
-After gaining experience driving with a learner’s permit for nine months, maintaining a conviction-free driving record, and completing a standardized driver education course, new drivers are eligible for a provisional Maryland driver’s license.
+A provisional license is the next stage of the Rookie Driver graduated licensing system process.
+After gaining experience driving with a learner's permit for 9 months, maintaining a conviction-free driving record and completing a standardized driver education course, new drivers are eligible for a provisional license.

-- The minimum age to obtain a provisional license is 16 years and 6 months.
+The minimum age is 16 years and 6 months.

-- Applicants must pass a driving skills test administered either in traffic or on a course.
+Applicants must pass a skills test administered either in traffic or on a course.

-- Provisional license holders under the age of 18 are only authorized to drive without supervision between the hours of 5 am to midnight.
+Provisional license holders under 18 are only authorized to drive without supervision between the hours of 5 am to midnight.
 From midnight to 5 am they must be accompanied by a supervising driver who is 21 or older, and has held a license for a minimum of 3 years.

-- Provisional license holders under the age of 18, and all passengers in the vehicle they are driving must use proper restraints.
+Provisional license holders under 18 and all the passengers in the vehicle they are driving must use proper restraints.